List of Japanese supercentenarians: Nabi Tajima

-Tajima was born and died on the small island of Kikaijima, about halfway between Okinawa and the main Japanese islands.
-Her husband, Tominishi Tajima (田島 富二子), died at the age of 93 in 1991.
-She had nine children, seven sons and two daughters, and in September 2017 she was reported to have had around 160 descendants, including great-great-great-grandchildren.
+Tajima was born and died on the small island of Kikaijima in the Amami Islands chain, about halfway between Okinawa and the main Japanese islands.
+Her husband, Tominishi Tajima (田島 富二子), died aged 93 in 1991.
+She had nine children: seven sons and two daughters, and in September 2017 she was reported to have had around 160 descendants, including great-great-great-grandchildren.
 She stated that her longevity was due to sleeping soundly and eating delicious food.
 Guinness World Records was planning to certify Tajima as the world's oldest person, but she died at a nursing home in Kikai shortly before they could do so.

-She died at age 117 years and 260 days on 21 April 2018, and was the oldest Japanese person ever until Kane Tanaka surpassed her age on 19 September 2020.
+She died at age 117 years and 260 days on 21 April 2018, and was the oldest Japanese person ever until Kane Tanaka surpassed her age in September 2020.

+Yasutaro Koide

+Yasutaro Koide (小出 保太郎, Koide Yasutarō) worked as a tailor for a men's clothes shop in Tsuruga, Fukui.
+He moved to Nagoya when he was 107 years old, to live with his daughter.
+When he turned 110, Koide could still read newspapers without eyeglasses and eat without dentures.

+On 31 March 2014, Koide became the oldest-living person in Aichi Prefecture following the death of Nagoya resident Tsuya Miura, who died at the age of 111.
+He became the oldest-living man in the world following the death of Sakari Momoi on 5 July 2015, a feat which was recognized by Guinness World Records on 21 August 2015.
+When asked about the secret to his long life, Koide responded by stating that "the best thing is to not overdo" and recommending abstinence from smoking or drinking.

+Koide died on 19 January 2016 due to heart failure and pneumonia in a hospital in Nagoya at the age of 112 years, 312 days.